auth0-samples/auth0-django-web-app/01-Login/README.md

 This sample demonstrates how to add authentication to a Django web app using Auth0.

+Check the [Django Quickstart](https://auth0.com/docs/quickstart/webapp/django) to better understand this sample.

 # Running the App

-To run the sample, make sure you have `python`, `pip` installed.
+To run the application, make sure you have `python`, `pip` installed.

-Rename `.env.example` to `.env` and populate it with the client ID, domain, secret and audience for your Auth0 app.
-If you are not implementing any API you can use `https://YOUR_DOMAIN.auth0.com/userinfo` as the audience.
+Rename `.env.example` to `.env` and populate it with the client ID, domain, secret.
-Also, add the callback URL to the settings section of your Auth0 client.

 Register `http://localhost:8000/complete/auth0` as `Allowed Callback URLs` and `http://localhost:8000` as `Allowed Logout URLs` in your app settings.

+Once you've set those variables:

-Run `pip install -r requirements.txt` to install the dependencies, then run `python manage.py migrate` to migrate the database and `python manage.py runserver 8000` to run the server.
+1. Install the needed dependencies with `pip install -r requirements.txt`
+2. Run `python manage.py migrate` to migrate the database schema
+3. Run `python manage.py runserver 8000` to run the server.

 The app will be served at [http://localhost:8000/](http://localhost:8000/).

 # Running the App with Docker

-To run the sample, make sure you have `docker` installed.
+To run the sample with `docker`:

-Rename `.env.example` to `.env` and populate it with the client ID, domain, secret, callback URL and audience for your Auth0 app.
-If you are not implementing any API you can use `https://YOUR_DOMAIN.auth0.com/userinfo` as the audience.
-Also, add the callback URL to the settings section of your Auth0 client.

-Register `http://localhost:8000/complete/auth0/` as `Allowed Callback URLs` and `http://localhost:8000` as `Allowed Logout URLs` in your app settings.
+1. Rename the `.env.example` file to `.env`, change the environment variables, and register the URLs as explained [previously](#running-the-app).

-Run `sh exec.sh` to build and run the docker image in Linux or run `.\exec.ps1` to build and run the docker image on Windows.
+2. Run `sh exec.sh` to build and run the docker image in Linux or run `.\exec.ps1` to build and run the docker image on Windows.

+The app will be served at [http://localhost:8000/](http://localhost:8000/).

 ## What is Auth0?